iyers16/algos-java/README.md

 #### Complexity:
 - Best case: Ω(n²)
 - Average case: θ(n²)
-- Worst case: O(n²)
+- Worst case: O(n)

 ---

 ### Insertion Sort

 Insertion sort partitions the array into sorted and unsorted sections.
-It inserts each unsorted element into its correct position within the sorted section.
+It inserts each unsorted element into its correct position within the sorted section by shifting the elements larger than itself towards the right and inserting itself into the gap.

 #### Pseudocode:
 ```pseudo